Laguna1989/CodeNummies_Overview/readme.md

 well as some code to get you kickstarted.
 This includes a set of tests (to verify your solution).
 Most Code Nummies are provided in Python and C++.

+This is my entry for the #SoME1 [Summer of Math 2021](https://www.3blue1brown.com/blog/some1).

 # List of Code Nummies

 ## Numerics